NCAR/sage-java-refactoring-application-initial/README.md

 ## Tips and Encouragement

 * Take some time to look through the source code prior to starting your work.
-* It is recommended using an IDE for this work.
+* It is recommended to use an IDE for this work.
 We recommend Intellij, Eclipse, or Visual Studio Code.
 * A friendly reminder that this is a multithreaded environment.
 * Unit tests are expected be written as well as other production level code.